Leadership Team Alignment During Organisational Change

 What Alignment Actually Means — and What It Doesn’t

 Alignment is frequently mistaken for agreement, and agreement is frequently mistaken for alignment.
-A leadership team can reach consensus in a meeting — every head nodding, no objections raised — and leave with entirely different understandings of what was just agreed.
+A leadership team can reach agreement in a meeting — heads nodding, no objections raised — and leave with very different understandings of what was just agreed.

 Real alignment goes further.
-It means the team shares a common understanding across four dimensions:
+It means the team shares a common understanding — and commitment to — four dimensions:

 Strategic direction.
 What is the change, and why is it happening?
 Not the official announcement, but the real understanding — what this change means for the organisation, what it requires it to stop, start, and do differently.